hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 We are concerned about much more than order of magnitude choices ultimately, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory(pages) fetched from disk? or random access? sorting files in a directory is a simple excercise that illustrates this problem.
 What kind of concurrent patterns are enabled? are we in a garbage collected environment? how do they map to our eventual high level API?
 These questions lead to very different choices in algorithm design and optimisations.

+It's clear we're at a language cross roads, this key-value store cannot reasonably be written in go, we need precise control of memory, performance is a target, garbage collection unpredictable, it must be embedded in/with a runtime/virtual machine the BEAM.

+The familiar limited set of languages is known.
+I like rust but here we must [muck about with rust's ownership rules](https://eli.thegreenplace.net/2021/rust-data-structures-with-circular-references/), if the tree [gets cyclic](https://marabos.nl/atomics/building-arc.html#weak-pointers), writing asynchronous, collections in rust is difficult, but not impossible.

+The blessing and curse is there is no garbage collector, and the ownership model neatly assumes dataflow is a [sub-structural](https://en.wikipedia.org/wiki/Substructural_type_system), one-way/fork/join "tree-like" flow, bi-drectional trees, graphs and [linkedlists are anything but](https://rust-unofficial.github.io/too-many-lists/).

+A binary search tree node can be represented with an `Option<Box<Node<T>>>`.
+However `Box` has single ownership.
+How are we to represent bi-directional data flow? or changing ownership and relocation as one does when balancing? how do we take this binary search tree and transmogrify it into a cool data structure like an avl or red-black tree?

+A sane way of getting around this is by using a `Vec<u8>` of "pointers" or "page ids" and implementing "arenas" or some such strange incantation but lets save those hard problems for later.
+Let's keep defining key concepts.

-Historically the B-Trees have predominated the discussion on persistent/on-disk data structures, these days it battles with the LSM.
+Historically B-Trees have predominated the discussion on persistent/on-disk data structures, these days it battles with the LSM.
 How about in RAM?

 ## Cache lines rule everything around me